 Next up is the server hardware itself.
 A good vendor replaces its servers on a regular basis, rather than getting by on old equipment that's increasingly vulnerable to failure.
 A good vendor also uses trusted technologies, backed by support and maintenance agreements that address the criticality of the supported service and ensure vulnerabilities can be addressed as they arise.
 Because they will.

 On to network topology.
 Tier-3 is state-of-the-art.
 It means more redundancy.
 It means components can be replaced without interrupting data-center operations, and that the data center will operate at 99.98% availability.
 After that come failovers, so if a firewall has a failure another kicks in.
 Then there's virtualization software, also known as a hypervisor.
 This lets a single server host multiple virtual servers and shifts workload if a physical server suddenly dies.
 These layers of redundancy, at the hardware level and in the software stack, significantly reduce the probability of client sites going offline.

 And don't forget about certifications.
 ISO 22031 addresses business continuity, certifying a company has plans in place for disruptive incidents.
-ISO 27001 is also critical, as is SSAE18 SOC 2.
+ISO 27001 is also critical.
 But remember, all these certifications mean minimum standards have been met.
 Press the vendor to determine if it's gone beyond them.
 In other words, due your due diligence.

 A differentiator for the age

 Moving nearer the top we come to technical controls.
 Defense-in-depth means data defenses working at multiple levels in the network.
 It means layers and levels and the firewalls in between.
 Beyond these processes at work in the guts of the network are endpoint security systems.
 Anti-virus and anti-malware software.
 Security information and event management systems.
 Patch management solutions.
 DDoS protection.
 A vendor serious about data security will also perform vulnerability tests on its own systems.